alpaddesai/InvestmentPortfolio/README.md

 # Investment Portfolio

 The project provides an introduction to a custom portfolio strategy.
 Confidential information is not displayed.
-Please download the executable in https://github.com/alpaddesai/InvestmentPortfolio/releasesfor details.
+Please download the executable in https://github.com/alpaddesai/InvestmentPortfolio/releases for details.
 All images are either custom by Alpa D Desai or a reference name is included.
 Most of the images are custom.